orestesgaolin/codemagic_manager/README.md

 ## Getting Started

+Codemagic has recently exposed an API to access information about builds and applications.
+This is a simple wrapper to help you manage your builds.

 ### API documentation

 First of all check the official [Codemagic API docs here](https://docs.codemagic.io/rest-api/overview/).
 The API is in preview and may change significantly during development period.